 He faced poverty on the Pine Ridge Indian Reservation, was orphaned by the age of 12, developed a debilitating health condition, and struggled against extreme racism, but Billy Mills persevered against all odds by chasing a dream.
 In 1964, he became the first American to win Olympic Gold in the 10,000-meter event—the second Native American in history to win gold in any Track & Field event, after Jim Thorpe (1912).
 Billy knew then that it was time for his traditional Lakota Giveaway.
 He stepped off the winner’s podium and into a life of service, helping Indigenous people around the world.

-√ Click to view the Select WINGS Bibliography
+√ Click to view the expanded Select WINGS Bibliography

-← See Sidebar for reviews and awards, media coverage, resources, and more about Billy Mills
+← See Sidebar for reviews, awards, media coverage, interviews, resources, and more

-Book chat with the illustrator also available on YouTube
+Book chat with illustrator S.D.
+Nelson is also available on YouTube

 - Hannah Klein — Little, Brown Books for Young Readers (Hachette) — hannah.klein@hbgusa.com.